mrc-ide/contact_patterns/README.md

 - The packages contained within **tidyverse** (Version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/tidyverse/index.html)
 - The package **gdata** (version 2.13.5 used here) (see: https://cran.r-project.org/web/packages/gdata/index.html)

-This work utilises the probabilistic programming language STAN for model fitting (using a Bayesian approach and implemented via the package BRMS).
+This work utilises the probabilistic programming language STAN for model fitting (implemented via the package BRMS).
 STAN is a program for analysis of Bayesian models using Markov Chain Monte Carlo (MCMC) simulation.
 More information and details about the software and its use via R are available here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.

-# Installation Guide and Instructions for Use
+## Installation Guide and Instructions for Use
 The following instructions require that all the relevant `R` packages have been installed by the user and that STAN has been installed.
 To replicate and reproduce the analyses presented in this paper, do the following:

 1. Download the [Data](./Data) folder of this repository.